bseltz-cohesity/scripts/powershell/recoverAHVVMs-throttled/README.md

-# Recover multiple VMs using PowerShell
+# Recover multiple AHV VMs using PowerShell

 Warning: this code is provided on a best effort basis and is not in any way officially supported or sanctioned by Cohesity.
 The code is intentionally kept simple to retain value as example code.
 The code in this repository is provided as-is and the author accepts no liability for damages resulting from its use.

-This powershell script recovers a list of VMs and limits the number of concurrent restores to the specified limit.
+This powershell script recovers a list of AHV VMs and limits the number of concurrent restores to the specified limit.

 ## Download the script